Enhex/RGK/README.md

    rendered, which is useful for debugging.

 ## Config file format

+**Note: At the moment the file format is undercoming major redesign, the information in this section is mostly invalid.**

 The config file is a simple text file.
 Traditionally the files are named `*.rtc`, though any name will do.
 The first 9 lines of the file